 - Do you have a Fellowship in speciality training in corneal surgery?

-- Do you have a Fellowship sub-specialty training in refractive (laser eye) surgery?
+- Do you have a Fellowship sub-speciality training in refractive (laser eye) surgery?
 Or Royal College accreditation in laser surgery?

 - Will you be involved in my aftercare?